Summer Research Fellowship (SRF) Program

 - Faculty Mentor CV

-Proposal Guidelines: Proposals must be written by students, not by faculty mentors or research staff.
-Faculty mentors should review proposals and provide feedback (content and editing suggestions).
-Proposals suspected of plagiarism (including improper citations) will be disqualified and referred for professionalism violations.
+Proposals must be written by students.
+Faculty mentors should review and provide feedback.
+Proposals with plagiarism or improper citations will be disqualified and referred for professionalism review.

-Applications must be electronically submitted through the Qualtrics application link.
-Remember, all supporting documents must be submitted merged as one PDF file.
+Applications must be submitted through the Qualtrics application link.
+Submit all supporting documents as one merged PDF.
+All materials must be submitted by the deadline.
+Late applications will not be accepted.

 The proposed work is completed in the summer between the first and second year of medical school.
 All SRF recipients will present their work in a short format to a College of Medicine audience later that fall semester.